 Despite the Van Cat’s long and fluffy winter coat, they are surprisingly easy to look after due to the soft, silky texture of the coat.
 This texture prevents matting and means you’ll only need to brush your feline friend once per week until they begin to shed.
 During this time you might have to increase brushing to a few times per week, which is still a lot less than some other long-haired breeds require.
 For more options head over to our guide on cat brushes.

 Other essential aspects of cat-care involve ear and eye cleaning and teeth brushing.
 These should be done regularly (at least once per week) to ensure your cat stays clean and will reduce the risk of medical problems.
 You might also need to trim your Van Cat’s nails when they get too long for their own good, although this can be assisted by a scratching post which helps to keep the nails trimmed and blunt.
+Find out more about cat nail clippers here.

 As you might expect, the Van Cat is highly active and energetic, most likely due to its wild origins where it had to hunt prey and fight for survival.
 In fact, many Van Cats still live in the wild, particularly in their natural habitat in Turkey.
 This breed (domesticated or wild) loves to stay busy by running around, jumping on furnishings or other scalable objects, climbing surfaces and watching people or things from a high vantage point.
 This is widely believed to be a result of their natural instincts to monitor prey from above, much like lions do in the wild too.
 So long as the breed stays physically active and receives an appropriate diet, you can be sure your Van Cat will be happy and healthy.